tasdikrahman/tasdikrahman.me/_posts/2017-05-21-Installing-ovirt-4.1-on-centos-7-digitalocean-Google-Summer-of-Code-oVirt-2017.md

 Had been fighting with some dumb defaults for almost an hour.
 It's 5 am. in the morning.
 So I need to get some sleep.
 Stay tuned!

+## Debugging tips

+- make sure its (the remote host where you are installing `ovirt-engine`) resolvable from your machine.
+- check if the engine is running (check `/var/log/engine.log` and `ovirt-engine` service)
+- check firewall on the machine.
+- try to connect to the web browser from the virtual machine to be sure its not network issue between you and VM `ping your.vm.com` should resolve that ip address

 ## Links

 - [http://www.ovirt.org/documentation/quickstart/quickstart-guide/](http://www.ovirt.org/documentation/quickstart/quickstart-guide/)